-How much money will Operation Round Up collect?
+How much money does Operation Round Up collect?

-If 75 percent of Clay Electric’s members participate in the program, an average of $60,000 a month will be contributed to Operation Round Up.
-At this rate, more than $700,000 annually will be collected for the foundation.
+With 89 percent of Clay Electric’s members participating in the program, an average of $75,000-80,000 a month is being contributed to Operation Round Up.
+At this rate, more than $900,000 annually will be collected for the Foundation.